Jonibek04/Coursera/README.md

-# Coursera minor update!
+# Minor update has been made to Coursera!
-Practice account for learning git
+Practice account for learning git.